mocklis/mocklis.docs/source/reference/index.rst

         .IfSet(b => b.Log().Join(b.ElseBranch))
         .Stored(200);

-The last sample for a conditional step uses the `OnlySetIfChanged` conditional.
-When an attempt to `set` a value, it will first try to `get` the value, check if it's actually changed, and only forward on the `get` if it has.
-The combination in the sample of the `OnlySetIfChanged`, `RaisePropertyChangedEvent` and `Stored` is so common that there is a shorthand: `StoredWithChangeNotification`.
+The last sample for a conditional step uses the ``OnlySetIfChanged`` conditional which only exists for properties and indexers.
+When an attempt to 'set' a value is made, the step will first try to 'get' the value, check if it's actually changed, and only 'set' the new value if it has.

 .. sourcecode:: csharp